Efficacy of Nitric Oxide in Stroke trial

 The 'Efficacy of Nitric Oxide in Stroke' (ENOS) study is a collaborative, international, multicentre, prospective, randomised, single-blind, blinded endpoint, parallel-group, controlled trial designed to test the safety and efficacy of:

-3,500+ patients with acute ischaemic or haemorrhagic stroke will be enrolled within 48 hours of the onset of stroke and treatment will be given for 7 days.
+4,011 patients with acute ischaemic or haemorrhagic stroke were enrolled within 48 hours of the onset of stroke and treatment given for 7 days.
 The primary outcome is shift in death or dependency (modified Rankin Scale) determined at 90 days by observers blinded to treatment.

 Power point presentation, V1.0 (Powerpoint, size=3.9MB)